wpgaurav/dynamic-month-year-into-posts/README.txt

 I will provide instant support for all your queries or feature requests.
 Use [support forum](https://wordpress.org/support/plugin/dynamic-month-year-into-posts/) to ask your questions, request new features or report something broken.

 I will try my best to ensure that this plugin is compatible with every functionality plugin you use.
+Please create a support request and allow me some time.

+Please help me with a [donation](https://gauravtiwari.org/donate/) or a positive review to keep the development going.

 == Frequently Asked Questions ==